Hindustani classical music: Instruments

 Although Hindustani music clearly is focused on vocal performance, instrumental forms have existed since ancient times.
 In fact, in recent decades, especially outside South Asia, instrumental Hindustani music is more popular than vocal music, partly due to a somewhat different style and faster tempo, and partly because of a language barrier for the lyrics in vocal music.

 Many musical instruments are associated with Hindustani classical music.
 The veena, a string instrument, was traditionally regarded as the most important, but few play it today and it has largely been superseded by its cousins the sitar and the sarod, both of which owe their origin to Persian influences.
 The tambura is also regarded as one of the most important instruments, due to its functioning as a fundamental layer that the rest of the instruments adhere to throughout a performance.
 Among bowed instruments, the sarangi and violin are popular.
 The bansuri, shehnai and harmonium are important wind instruments.
 In the percussion ensemble, the tabla and the pakhavaj are the most popular.
 Rarely used plucked or struck string instruments include the surbahar, sursringar, santoor, and various versions of the slide guitar.
 Various other instruments have also been used in varying degrees.

 Festivals

-Among the earliest modern music festivals focusing on Hindustani classical music was the Harballabh Sangeet Sammelan, founded in 1875 in Jallandhar.
-Dover Lane Music Conference notably debuted in 1952 in Kolkata and Sawai Gandharva Bhimsen Festival in 1953 in Pune, while festivals such as the ITC SRA Sangeet Sammelan appeared in the early 1970s.
-The Society for the Promotion of Indian Classical Music And Culture Amongst Youth SPIC MACAY since 1977 is a voluntary youth movement which promotes intangible aspects of Indian cultural heritage by promoting Indian classical music and other traditional art forms of India.
+One of the earliest modern music festivals focusing on Hindustani classical music was the Harballabh Sangeet Sammelan, founded in 1875 in Jallandhar.
+Others include Sankatmochan Sangeet Samarth in Varanasi, Dover Lane Music Conference which notably debuted in 1952 in Kolkata, Sawai Gandharva Bhimsen Festival in 1953 in Pune, ITC SRA Sangeet Sammelan since the early 1970s, the Society for the Promotion of Indian Classical Music And Culture Amongst Youth or SPIC MACAY since 1977, Pandit Nanhku Maharaj since 1995.